All Products

 • Log: stores the logs.

-• SS_config.json: a JSON file that is used to configure multiple parameters at the same time.
-The file is optional.
+• SS_config.json: a JSON file used to configure multiple parameters simultaneously.
+This file is optional.
 You can modify related parameters in the JSON file, such as the folder path or output model name.
 For more information about the configuration, see GitHub.
 The sample file SS_config.json provides a reference.

-3. Package the images that you want to use in the training into a compressed file and upload the compressed file to the Image folder.
-The sample file named 100_pic.tgz is used in this example.
+3. Upload the images you want to use for training to the Image folder.
+The sample file named 100_pic.zip is used in this example.
+After you download and extract the file, upload the folder to OSS.
+The following figure shows the result:

 image.png